boobo94/boobo94.github.io/_posts/2021/01/2021-01-26-setup-lemp-stack-for-wordpress.md

 categories: devops
 summary: "In this tutorial, you’ll learn how to install and secure a LEMP server on Ubuntu or Debian.
 I used the following software versions, but most versions will be okay to use: Ubuntu 18.04 LTS, Nginx 1.14.0, MariaDB 15.1, PHP 7.2"
 tags:
   - devops
   - ubuntu
-- LEMP
   - wordpress
   - mariadb
   - php
 date: 2021-01-26 09:09:09 +0000
 cover: https://www.raffaelechiatto.com/wp-content/uploads/2018/09/lemp-logo2-978x489.jpg
 ---